EvolveWork/EvolveWork-hugo/content/evolve/index.md

 ### There will be some isolated periodic construction (mostly paint work) as I continue to improve the space.

+## Monthly Memberships Only

+We bill month-to-month, so you can choose to rent for a single month, but that is the minimum.

+This are a non-traditional co-working space which is predominantly self managed, so we don't have a staff person to handle drop-ins.
+There are several coffee shops in town that provide internet if that's all you need.
+Octopus, at the West end of Elk, tends to be fairly open and usually has a significant amount of available space.

 ## Sound & Phone Use

 An important part of coworking is being around other people and having